 In practice, the class is structured around a variety of learning experiences.
 It begins with an extended introductory section, during which students spend one week exploring each of the four selected approaches to theology.
 The remainder of the class circles through central theological topics, examining in turn what systematic, historical, ethical, and constructive insights contribute to their understanding.
 Lectures are punctuated by student collaborations, dynamic assignments in which students are challenged to analyze texts from different theological perspectives and reflect on their own theological approaches, and optional lunch conversations that gather students together to share a meal and discuss what they’ve discovered in their readings or during class.
 “This is where we come closest to embodying the metaphor of the parlor, and it is a treasured part of the course,” Reichel adds.

 And Doing Christian Theology seeks to set the tone for years of learning to come at Princeton Seminary.
-“Our goal with this course is to instill a love for reading, the Bible, books, and people with different backgrounds and perspectives,” says course instructor and Ruth and Rimmer de Vries Chair of Reformed Theology and Public Life Dirk Smit.
+“Our goal with this course is to instill a love for reading, the Bible, books, and people with different backgrounds and perspectives,” says course instructor and Rimmer and Ruth de Vries Professor of Reformed Theology and Public Life Dirk Smit.
 “We want students to feel empowered, excited, and intrigued by the fact that they are studying theology and will become theologians.”

 STUDENT COURSE FEEDBACK